Skip to main content

 Time markerโ€‹

-Visualized as the colored horizontal bar on the appointment.
-This option can be driven by the back-office application and the meaning of each color can be chosen when setting up the application (e.g. order type, status, truck load, etc).
+Shown as the colored horizontal bar on the appointment.
+The back-office application can drive this value, and you choose what each color means when you set up the application (for example order type, status, or truck load).

 Time marker indicator